-Key priorities for 2020
+Key priorities for 2021

-- Support the adoption of the draft national asylum law, while continuing capacity building to foster good practices in the interim. - Continue profiling, registration and refugee status determination to identify persons in need of international protection in the context of mixed population flows. - Promote refugees' self-reliance by supporting access to livelihoods and basic services, as well as prioritizing direct assistance to the most vulnerable.
+- Pursue agreements with key ministries that would allow access of persons of concern to public services while supporting the adoption of the draft national asylum law and continuing capacity building to foster good practices in the interim. - Continue profiling, registration and refugee status determination to identify persons in need of international protection in the context of mixed population flows and pursuing solutions such as resettlement and complementary pathways. - Promote refugees' self-reliance by supporting access to livelihoods and basic services, as well as prioritizing direct assistance to the most vulnerable.

-Key challenges for 2020
+Key challenges for 2021

 - Comprehensive domestic legislation to establish a national protection framework for refugees and asylum-seekers is pending adoption, leaving refugees and asylum seekers in a fragile legal and socioeconomic situation. - Tunisia remains affected by the volatile political and security environment in the region, namely in neighbouring Libya.
-Increasing new arrivals are severely compromising the limited absorption capacity within the country. - Shelter capacity to accommodate new arrivals remains a challenge.
-The number of asylum seekers awaiting refugee status determination continues to grow, in spite of enhanced staff capacity.
+Increasing new arrivals are severely compromising the limited absorption capacity within the country. - Shelter capacity to accommodate new arrivals remains a challenge considering the highly vulnerable profile of new arrivals. - Mixed movements to and from Tunisia continue to put pressure on the limited capacity of the operation.
+The number of persons awaiting registration and refugee status determination continues to grow, in spite of enhanced staffing capacity.